Raynaud's Disease Syndrome?

 The term Raynaud's disease is generally used when the symptoms of this illness present themselves without other forms of arthritis or other disease also being present.
 The term syndrome or phenomenon is used to describe the symptoms of Raynaud's disease when they occur in conjunction with other disorders.

-It's rough being diagnosed with a rare illness but it is even rougher when you realize that the specialist treating you does not have much experience with your disease.
+It's rough being diagnosed with a rare illness but this is made more difficult when you realize that the specialist treating you does not have much experience with your disease.
 That is what happened to me.

 I was twenty-six years old and a divorced single mother studying at our local college went it hit me.
 I went down like a rock.
 My joints and muscles stiffened.
 I had difficulty swallowing and breathing and I was so fatigued that some days I had difficulty just sitting at the kitchen table for a few hours.

 I was dopey, my brain fuzzy and confused, and I could not concentrate on even a simple conversation for any length of time.
 My hands and feet became very cold sensitive and the blood flow to them would shut off at the slightest hint of cold, or physical or emotional stress.

 Within a month the stiffness was so bad that I could no longer get into the bathtub, rise from a chair, or climb stairs without difficulty.
 The fatigue and brain fog made studies impossible and I was forced to withdraw from my studies.